zapta/apio-wiki-dev/docs/quick-start.md

 ---

 This concludes the Apio quick start guide.
-We suggest reviewing the documentation on the sidebar and watching the tutorial videos in the [Video tutorial section](video-tutorial.md).
+We suggest reviewing the [Video tutorial](video-tutorial.md) or going directly to the [Python-based installation](python-based-installation.md) or [Standalone installation](standalone-installation.md) sections.